26.2 Miles to Kilometers: A practical guide to Marathon Distances

 Q: Is 42.195 km the exact distance of every marathon?

 - A: While 42.195 km is the standard, minor variations may occur due to course measurement inaccuracies.
-However, these variations are typically negligible.
+On the flip side, these variations are typically negligible.

 -